 - Brand loyalty is a gift that has to be handled with care like a porcelain product.

 - A customer can easily shift his/her allegiance if it is not in accord with the product.

 - The pressure of buying generated by the numerous brands that are competing with each other tends to affect the mindset of the buyer.
 Thus, it becomes easy to shift loyalties in these circumstances.

-In many cases, the shopper may prefer a product of one company and another product of different brand.
-For example, a purchaser may purchase a car from brand like Honda but may buy a motorcycle of a different brand like Bajaj or Harley.
+In many cases, the shopper may prefer a product of one company and another product of a different brand.
+For example, a purchaser may purchase a car from a brand like Honda but may buy a motorcycle of a different brand like Bajaj or Harley.